 As funny as it may sound, my excitement for birth was first piqued when I witnessed one of my goats giving birth on my family’s small hobby farm when I was in high school.
 As the doe pressed her forehead against the side of the barn wall, I felt a sense of wonder with this mother, her birthing process and new life.
 I knew I wanted to stay by her side.
 Through the births of my own children, I have come to realize the invaluable need for labor support and how a positive or negative birth experience can have an impact on a person’s entire life.
 I have carried this belief through to other birthing women.

 In 2001, I earned a Bachelor of Arts in English Language and Literature at Gordon College in Massachusetts.
 In 2005, I graduated from the New Mexico Academy of Healing Arts and became a licensed massage therapist.
 I have always worked in helping fields throughout my life, first as a veterinary technician and currently as a massage therapist providing deep tissue, hot stone, prenatal and Swedish massage to women.
-Originally from Massachusetts, I have lived in Colorado Springs since 2008 with my husband, five children, two cats, a dog, two birds and three chickens.
+Originally from Massachusetts, I have lived in Colorado Springs since 2008 with my husband, five children, two cats and two dogs.
 When not assisting birthing families, I enjoy spending time with my animals, biking, gardening, baking and writing.

 Here’s to a radiant, empowered, whole-hearted birth!